 - Background CSS: Use this option to specify the main CSS properties for the background media.

-- Parallax: Activate this option if you want to incorporate a background parallax effect, screenshot.
+- Parallax: Activate this option if you want to incorporate a background parallax effect (automatic use the background size "cover"), screenshot.

 - Overlay color: Use this option to specify an overlay color for the background.

 - Overlay opacity: Use this option to set the transparency for the overlay.

 In this section you can define the basic behavior of the interior columns as equal height and columns gap:

 - Columns with equal height: Set to YES if you want equally tall columns, matching the height of the tallest column, screenshot.